andrew/ultimate-awesome/README.md

 - [awesome-mechanical-engineering](https://github.com/brandonhimpfen/awesome-mechanical-engineering) - A curated list of tools, platforms, resources, and educational content for Mechanical Engineering.
 - [awesome-gamecube-development](https://github.com/command-tab/awesome-gamecube-development) - WIP: A curated list of Nintendo GameCube development resources including toolchains, documentation, emulators, example code, and more.
 - [awesome-rack](https://github.com/coopermaa/awesome-rack) - A curated list of awesome Ruby rack, middlewares, frameworks and web servers.
-- [fucking-Awesome-Linux-Software](https://github.com/Correia-jpv/fucking-Awesome-Linux-Software) - A list of awesome applications, software, tools and other materials for Linux distros.
-With repository stars⭐ and forks🍴.
 - [awesome-pyladies-creations](https://github.com/cosimameyer/awesome-pyladies-creations) - 👩‍💻 Repository with Awesome PyLadies' content.
 - [awesome-learning](https://github.com/curlpipe/awesome-learning) - Teach yourself a new technology from this list B).
-- [Awesome-HTML-Book-Course-HyperText-Markup-Language-HTML](https://github.com/Ditectrev/Awesome-HTML-Book-Course-HyperText-Markup-Language-HTML) - ⭐ Awesome HTML Book & Course with interactive CodeSandboxes.
-Learn HTML online with pleasure.
 - [awesome-sound-source-localization](https://github.com/fyjneverfollows/awesome-sound-source-localization) - A tutorial for Sound Source Localization researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for Sound Source Localization, and make them universally accessible and useful.
 - [awesome-gno](https://github.com/gnoverse/awesome-gno) - Curated list of great gno.land resources by the community.
 - [Awesome-Video-World-Models](https://github.com/hit-perfect/Awesome-Video-World-Models) - A Mechanistic View on Video Generation as World Models: State and Dynamics.